When minor issues matter: symmetries, pluralism, and polarization in similarity-based opinion dynamics: Abstract

 \section{Abstract}

-Polarization is a problem in modern society.
-Understanding how opinions evolve through social interactions is crucial for addressing conditions that lead to polarization, consensus, or opinion diversity.
-Classical opinion dynamics models have explored bounded confidence and homophily, but most assume equal issue importance and purely attractive forces.
-We extend these frameworks by developing a stochastic agent-based model where individuals hold binary opinions on multiple issues of heterogeneous weights and interact through both attraction (with similar others) and repulsion (from dissimilar others).
-Our model reveals that the similarity threshold determining friend-or-foe interactions fundamentally shapes outcomes, which in this model can be of three types: consensus, polarization, and persistent pluralism, where each opinion combination occurs in the population.
-Low thresholds promote consensus, while high thresholds lead to polarization or persistent pluralism.
-Surprisingly, introducing even a single issue of arbitrarily small weight can destabilize stable states, thus changing the solution type and increasing convergence times by orders of magnitude.
-To explain these phenomena, we derive a deterministic system of ordinary differential equations and analyze equilibrium symmetries.
-For up to five-issue systems, we provide a complete characterization: all weight configurations fall into a number of cases, each exhibiting distinct symmetry cascades as the threshold varies.
-Our analysis shows polarization risk increases when importance concentrates on few issues.
-This suggests mitigation strategies: fostering cross-cutting social ties, broadening discourse beyond core issues, and introducing new topics to disrupt polarization.
-The symmetry-based framework reveals how issue salience and social tolerance jointly shape collective opinion evolution.
+Understanding how opinions evolve through social interactions is crucial for mitigating polarization.
+Existing opinion-dynamics models incorporate both attractive and repulsive interactions but typically assume that all issues are equally important.
+We develop and analyze a stochastic agent-based model where issues carry heterogeneous weights that influence both social affinity and the likelihood of opinion change.
+Surprisingly, introducing even a single issue with arbitrarily small weight can destabilize otherwise stable states, increasing convergence times by orders of magnitude.
+To explain these dynamics, we derive a mean-field approach and characterize the equilibrium symmetries governing consensus, polarization, and persistent pluralism.
+A complete classification of these symmetries for up to five issues reveals that polarization increases when importance is concentrated on a small number of issues.
+Conversely, distributing importance more broadly across issues promotes diversity of opinions and reduces polarization.
+Our symmetry-based framework highlights how issue salience and social tolerance jointly shape collective opinion evolution.

 Studying how individuals form and change their opinions through social interactions is fundamental to understanding cultural evolution, political polarization, and collective decision-making.
 Opinion dynamics models seek to capture these processes mathematically, revealing emergent patterns from local interactions that shape societal consensus or fragmentation \cite{levin2021dynamics,castellano2009statistical}.
-These models have found applications across diverse domains, from understanding the spread of political beliefs \cite{kawakatsu2021interindividual,wang2020public} to predicting market behaviors \cite{cont2000herd} and analyzing social media dynamics \cite{delvicario2016spreading}.
+These models have found applications across diverse domains, from understanding the spread of political beliefs \cite{kawakatsu2021interindividual,wang2020public} to predicting market behaviors \cite{cont2000herd} and analyzing social media dynamics \cite{delvicario2016spreading, galam2024fake}.

 Early foundational models established key frameworks for studying opinion dynamics.
 The voter model, where individuals randomly adopt neighbors' opinions, provided crucial insights into consensus formation through neutral drift processes \cite{clifford1973model,holley1975ergodic}.
 The DeGroot model introduced weighted influence networks, showing how opinion changes could be characterized through linear averaging processes \cite{degroot1974reaching}.
 The classic Deffuant–Weisbuch and Hegselmann-Krause bounded confidence models incorporated the psychological principle that individuals only consider opinions sufficiently similar to their own \cite{deffuant2000mixing, hegselmann2002opinion}.
 These models revealed that smaller confidence bounds lead to more fragmented opinion clusters, capturing the echo chamber effect observed in real societies \cite{meng2018opinion}.